How content can get you hotter leads and shorter sales

 ‘Once you get to the face-to-face meeting, you notice they have done their ‘homework’ and they are very well informed.’
 ‘There is no need to explain our platform anymore, the features, and the specs.’
 Bart explains.
 ‘Compare it to buying a new TV.
 You do your extensive research online for specs, features, and brands.
 And then go to your preferred brand to negotiate the best prices possible.’

 ‘So with the leads that enter via your help content, you can skip the first and or second meeting to convince them of your brand and product.
-You can almost immediately start negotiating the price and contract.’
+By the time we get to the table, potential customers are eager to discuss two things - requirements and cost.'

 Why it works, in a nutshell